Germany: Bullet holes discovered at Stuttgart hookah bar | DW | 23.02.2020

 An unknown perpetrator shot at a window at the entrance to the building and at the window of the hookah bar, which was closed at the time.

-Police said that one bullet pierced the window of the bar, while the other lodged in the pane of the entrance window.
+Police said that one bullet pierced the window of the bar, while the other withstood the attack.

 It is not known when the shooting took place.
 The damaged windows were discovered on Saturday afternoon by an employee of the bar, who alerted authorities.